AK-Innovation-Aspirant/Malloc-Project/README.md

 ## High-level description

-This project builds a user-space **dynamic memory allocator**: a replacement for `malloc`, `free`, and `calloc` that manages heap memory by requesting large regions from the OS and then efficiently servicing many smaller allocations and deallocations.
-The allocator must balance **performance (throughput)** with **memory efficiency (fragmentation/utilization)** while maintaining correctness and robustness under diverse real-world allocation patterns.
+This project builds a user-space **dynamic memory allocator** based on Doug Lea's Malloc: a replacement for `malloc`, `free`, and `calloc` that manages heap memory by requesting large regions from the OS and then efficiently servicing many smaller allocations and deallocations.
 ## Course / policy note

 Completed for **Purdue CS252 (Spring 2025)**.
 Source code is **not publicly available** in order to respect course and academic integrity policies.